fiu-arc-robotics/jackal_joy/README.md

 Current added Functionality

-* Directional buttons can be used to control the robot
+* Dpad buttons can be used to control the robot movement
+  * Speed set to low to enable consistent point cloud capture
+* Start stop for recording control
+  * x button makes /start_stop = true
+  * o button makes /start_stop = false